Don’t Call It An Accident!

 Why Should You Care Whether I Call It A Car Accident Or Car Crash?

-If you or a loved one have been injured in a car crash or personal injury, contact the Philadelphia personal injury lawyers at Zavodnick, Zavodnick & Lasky, LLC or call (215) 875-7030 for a free consultation.
+If you or a loved one have been injured in a car crash, contact the Philadelphia car accident lawyers at Zavodnick, Zavodnick & Lasky, LLC or call (215) 875-7030 for a free consultation.